AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal.md

 ---
-title: Connect an Azure virtual network to another VNet: Portal | Azure
+title: 'Connect an Azure virtual network to another VNet: Portal | Azure'
 description: Create a VPN gateway connection between VNets by using Resource Manager and the Azure portal preview.
 services: vpn-gateway
 documentationcenter: na